Prepare to Read Nonfiction

 - Share what they already know about the topic of the nonfiction selection and use this knowledge to help prepare to read

 Before class begins, review the article on pages 2–3 of the Stopping a Toppling Tower (PDF) for words your students may not know or understand.
 You will discuss the chosen words in Part II of this lesson.

 Step 1: Tell students that they will be reading about the Leaning Tower of Pisa.
 Give them time to think about whether they've heard of it and what they know about it.

-Step 2: While students are thinking, distribute the KWL Chart.
+Step 2: While students are thinking, distribute copies of the KWL Chart (PDF).